metasfresh/metasfresh-documentation/_developers_collection/en/troubleshooting_en.md

 This article assumes that you more or less followed the "Getting Started" documentation, but ran into problems.

-## Eclipse doesn't properly show java pacakges and classes
+## Eclipse doesn't properly show java packages and classes

 Check if you have the java perspective open.
 In the following screenshot, the Java-EE perspective is open instead: